weiserlab/ambuj/index.md

 > “Your willingness to fail is what will let you succeed.” - [Vinod Khosla, Founder, Sun Microsystems](https://en.wikipedia.org/wiki/Vinod_Khosla)

-Our research centers around **wireless**, **networking**, and **embedded systems**, and their intersection with other domains.
+We are interested in **wireless**, **networking**, and **embedded systems**, and their intersection with other domains.
 In our research, we combine elements from electronics, communications, and computer science.
 We are not into "bean-counting", we work on meaningful problems with complex engineering component, and potential for real-world impact.

 Often, our projects involves collaborations with domain experts.
 A number of our projects are done in collaboration with leading companies in the area.